yale-physics-wiki/yale-physics-wiki/docs/test.rst

-.. _tensors:
+.. test:

 Test
 ====

-This is just a test
+This is just a test.

+latex is inserted by ..math:: asd